 The NASA Space Grant provides research opportunities for full-time NAU undergraduate students.
 Through this program students are able to conduct meaningful research that furthers NASA’s mission with the help of a mentor while getting paid.
 Learn more about the NASA Space Grant.

-Global Learning Research Scholarship Accordion Closed
+The Global Research and Internship program (GRIP) Accordion Closed

 The Center for International Education funds the Global Learning Research Scholarship.
 This scholarship is intended to support undergraduate student engagement in research activities that address the themes of global learning.
 Students are expected to propose research topics from any discipline but these topics must substantially engage with (or reflect dimensions that address) at least two of the three themes of global learning, and one of these themes must be global engagement.

 Awards of up to $1,000 are available for NAU undergraduates conducting research that meets the criteria.
 Learn more about the Global Research Scholarship and Internship program.

 In accordance with the Green Fund’s mission to reduce NAU’s negative impact on the environment and contribute to a culture of sustainability on campus, the Green Fund Research Grant was created during the Fall 2019 term with the vision of incentivizing solution-oriented research on sustainable initiatives local to Flagstaff and NAU.